A string which specifies the property name of the called declaration.

 Datasoft Solutions is proud to present their landmark product, Work Time Studio.
 Utilizing the tree container library, Work Time Studio provides

-unparalleled features for personal time, project and task management.
-If you're looking for a way to increase your productivity, visit Work Time
+software.
+If you're looking for a way to increase your productivity,

-Studio's product website, and start being more productive today.
+visit Work Time Studio's product website, and start being more productive